sbenthall/poll.emic/README.md

-This repository is for tools for studying Twitter using probabilistic topic modelling.

-It uses MALLET to do the topic inference, using LDA.
+This is a tool for visualizing the perspective of a Twitter user's relations with others, based on publically available data.

+It is a fork of `topical-topology`, an earlier research project.

 ## Setup and usage

-To execute, first unpack the mallet script: tar -xzf mallet-2.0.6.tar-gz

 settings.py has the global settings for all the scripts